 The Palace Bar is connected with Dublin's writers and intellectuals.
 This is partly due to its location near the old headquarters of The Irish Times newspaper, on D'Olier Street.

 Today, the Palace Bar attracts a real mix of clientele; artists, journalists, tourists and students alike.

 Admire the beautiful high ceiling and stained glass skylight above the snug as you enter.
 Upstairs, you'll find a great little whiskey bar.
 If you're lucky, you might even catch a traditional music session.

 Mulligan's of Poolbeg Street

 A hop, skip and jump away from The Palace Bar lies Mulligan's.
 The walls are adorned with historical photos.
 The windows are bedecked with local awards.
-Dark wooden panels between seating sections gives Mulligan's a snug and antique feel.
-This 18th century pub is a true Dublin original.
+Dark wooden panels between seating sections give Mulligan's a snug and antique feel.
+This 18th-century pub is a true Dublin original.